FredericHeem/starhackit-interview-jster/es7starterkit.md

 </p>

 ## How would you describe StarHackIt to someone who has never heard of it?
 *StarHackIt* is a full stack web application boilerplate.
-The aim is to provide a code base to quickly create new web application.
+The aim is to provide a code base to quickly create a new web application.
 It is a foundation on which software developers can build on top of it.

 This starter kit is written in Javascript *ES6*/*ES7*, it is composed of a frontend based on *React*/*Reflux*, a *Node.js* backend, the data is backed by *SQL* thanks to the *Sequelize ORM*, automatic deployment is done with *Ansible*.
 The code is built with *Gulp*, analyzed by *ESlint*, tested with *Mocha*, covered by *Istanbul*.

-One of the main benefit is that *StarHackIt* comes with *authentication*:
+One of the main benefits is that *StarHackIt* comes with *authentication*:

-* user can register and login with username and password, reset the password via email.
+* users can register and login with username and password, reset the password via email.
 * social login with Facebook, Google, GitHub etc ...

-A fine grained *authorization* system based on groups, permissions and resources is also provided.
-This allows to create users belonging to groups with different set of permissions to the API.
+A fine-grained *authorization* system based on groups, permissions and resources is also provided.
+This allows to create users belonging to groups with a different set of permissions to the API.
 A simple example is to grant special access to users belonging to the *Admin* group.

 ## Why did you develop StarHackIt?

-Most Javascript boilerplates are not really full stack, either they focuss on the frontend or they specialize on the backend.
+Most Javascript boilerplates are not really full stack, either they focus on the frontend or they specialize on the backend.

-The data is almost always stored on non relational *NoSQL* database like *mongodb* or in the cloud with *firebase*.
-However, most applications rely on relational data so SQL databases as *Postresql* or *MySql* are better suited.
+The data is almost always stored on non-relational *NoSQL* database like *MongoDB* or in the cloud with *Firebase*.
+However, most applications rely on relational data so SQL databases such as *PostreSQL* or *MySql* are better suited.
 Actually, using a NoSQL database when the data are essentially relational could lead to serious issues.

 <p>
   <span class="author">